bmoczulski/ZTE-Prometeus-Exporter/README.md

 ## Step 1: Building the Container Image

 Clone this repository and navigate to the directory where the Containerfile and build script is located.
-Now, you can build the container image by running the `build.sh` script:
+Now, you can build the container image by running the `build.sh` script.

 ## Step 2: Creating a Systemd User Service